False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Abstract

 \section{Abstract}

 Multiple testing adjustments, such as the \citet{benjamini_controlling_1995} step-up procedure for controlling the false discovery rate (FDR), are typically applied to families of tests that control significance level in the classical sense: for each individual test, the probability of false rejection is no greater than the nominal level.
 In this paper, we consider tests that satisfy only a weaker notion of significance level control, in which the probability of false rejection need only be controlled on average over the hypotheses.
-We find that the \citet{benjamini_controlling_1995} step-up procedure still controls FDR in the asymptotic regime with many weakly dependent $p$-values, and that certain adjustments for dependent $p$-values such as the \citet{benjamini_control_2001} procedure continue to yield FDR control in finite samples.
-Our results open the door to FDR controlling procedures in nonparametric and high dimensional settings where weakening the notion of inference allows for large power improvements.
+We find that the \citet{benjamini_controlling_1995} step-up procedure still controls FDR in the asymptotic regime with many weakly dependent $p$-values and an increasing number of rejections, and that certain adjustments for dependent $p$-values such as the \citet{benjamini_control_2001} procedure continue to yield FDR control in finite samples.
+Our results open the door to FDR controlling procedures in nonparametric and high dimensional settings where weakening the notion of inference may allow for power improvements.